 Do not ever loosen the shoulder straps.

 Check all areas where the vest touches your skin for redness or irritation.

-During the course of your halo treatment, do not shower or get your halo vest wet.
-Sponge baths are advised during this time.
+During the time of your halo treatment, do not shower or get your halo vest wet.
+Sponge baths are advised.
 Clean your skin under the halo vest by carefully reaching under the vest with a lightly damp cloth.
-Do not attempt to loosen, change, or remove the Halo vest.
-If your doctor permits you to wash your hair during halo treatment, follow their exact instructions.
+Do not loosen, change, or remove the halo vest.
+If your doctor lets you wash your hair, follow their exact instructions.
 Do not use conditioner, tints, dyes, or sprays on your hair.

 Use a dry towel to “fluff and buff” your sheepskin.
 Slide the towel under your brace and pull it back and forth several times to fluff the sheepskin.